mongodb-labs/disasm/README.md

 ### Jump table resolution

 Jump tables are parsed.
-Clicking on the first instruction in a jump table sequence will display a the table the mapping between value in rdi (the condition) and the address to jump to.
-Clicking on one of these addresses will allow you to jump to this instruction as well.
+Clicking on the jump table instruction displays the mapping between each condition value and the address to jump to.
+Clicking on each of these addresses jumps to the respective instruction.

 ![jump table parsing](screenshots/jump-table.png "Display the information relevant to the detected jump table")

 ### Rip-relative address resolution and interpretation

-A rip-relative adddress (e.g, "rip + 0x129d866") can be resolved into a single address by right clicking on that part of the instruction.
+A rip-relative adddress (e.g, `rip + 0x129d866`) can be resolved into a single address by right clicking on that part of the instruction.
 The value at this address can also be read from the file as an 8/16/32/64-bit signed decimal/unsigned decimal/hexadecimal/binary number, single/double precision floating point number, or null-terminated C String (up to 128 bytes).

 ![rip relative resolution and interpretation](screenshots/rip-relative.gif "Resolving the RIP-relative address and interpreting the data at that address")